-Choral Studies
+Choral Studies (6 credits)

 KM856 Choral Studies for the Music Educator,

 Level I

 KM956 Choral Studies for the Music Educator,

 Level II

 KM992 Choral Studies for the Music Educator,

-Level III

-Education Core Courses
+Education Core Courses (9 credits)

 ED600 Foundations of Research in Education

 ED900 Advanced Study in Music Education

-SE769 Teaching Students with Special Needs in
+SE769 Teaching Students with Special Needs

-the Regular Classroom
+in the Regular Classroom or

+SE800 Teaching Students with Special Needs

+in the Music Class

-This program is offered only in a multi-summer format.
-All courses run for three weeks during the month of July.
+This program is offered in a multi-summer format only.
+Level I, II, and III courses run for three weeks during the month of July.
+Education core courses for Level IV students vary in length and run for a total of three or four weeks, depending upon faculty availability.
 Students generally complete their four levels during four consecutive summers.
 Based on a proficiency test, some students are required to complete a Pre-Level I course called Solfa Fundamentals (KM990) to prepare them for Solfa I. This course runs during the week immediately preceding the M.Ed. courses.
 Solfa Fundamentals is a preparatory course and is not counted among the 36 credits required to complete the degree.